sumidiot/advent2023/README.md

 I've always done a lot in the command line.
 I'm going to avoid that a bit more here, and try to use the VSCode UI/tooling instead.
 So we'll see how that goes.
+Couldn't figure out how to set git user name/email without termainl.

+When I added day 2, I had to make a go.work file.
+There are `go work use` commands that I ran in the terminal, which edited the `go.work` file.